JacobReynolds/the-hallway/docs/msnbc-for-github/index.md

 ## Eminem?
 No NPM

-Despite my issues, I know there's a lot of large websites out there that aggregates results from Github, how do they do it?
+Despite my issues, I know there's a lot of large websites out there that aggregate results from Github, how do they do it?
 Likely enterprise agreements, but maybe there's hope.
 Since we're working with the javascript ecosystem right now, even though future plans include multiple languages, let's try NPM.
 Maybe they have a nicer API.

 As it turns out, they are more liberal with a lot of their data, and if you look hard enough you can find their API documentation in a random [GitHub repo](https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md).
 Even more weirdly, is a file in that repo called [`follower.md`](https://github.com/npm/registry/blob/master/docs/follower.md).
 This details a mechanism for creating a NPM registry follower, that will sync all data in their entire database to a remote follower that you own.
 Holy shit!
 I've been a good boy, but I don't deserve such luxury.

 This follower will sync NPM's CouchDB replica at [https://replicate.npmjs.com](https://replicate.npmjs.com) and stream it from the beginning of time.
 A lot of this went over my head, as the data it streamed contained various events across the DB, all sorts of different fields, and a lack of documentation for my small brain.
-It was pretty interesting to see, I was able to get a lot of the information I wanted, primarily dependencies, and even get them across versions.
+Nevertheless, it was pretty interesting to see, I was able to get a lot of the information I wanted, primarily dependencies, and even get them across versions.
 So I solved this for the Javascript ecosystem at least, but surprisingly life does exist outside of JS.

 ## Thanks for all the fish